veertuinc/anka-click-scripts/README.md

 +bash_image
 ```

-Part of the wait logic for `bash_image` is to retry the `terminal_image` should waiting timeout.
-This is useful should the first click (on `terminal_image`) not send properly for some reason.
+If the wait fails to find what it needs, it will automatically try the `(terminal_image)` step again.
+This is useful should the first click (on `terminal_image`) not send properly for some sort of lag or UI bug.

 ## Keystrokes